ARM-software/CMSIS_5/CMSIS/DSP/README.md

 ## How to use

 This document is explaining how to use cmake with CMSIS-DSP.
+(It is not official so not supported.
+The official way to build is to use the CMSIS-Pack).

 The example arm_variance_f32 in folder Examples/ARM/arm_variance_f32 has been modified to also support cmake and is used as an example in this document.